cncf/tag-security/assessments/guide/outline.md

 * Attack Risks and Effects.
 A rough estimation of the risk posed by different attacks, and potential negative consequences (e.g., The master Flibble server only communicates with Flibble servers using a minimalistic API that is formally verified and written in Rust.)
 * Security Degradation.
 A discussion about the resulting security when various attacks are launched.
 Note, that no system is secure in all scenarios, hence it is expected that this will include areas where attacks compromise all meaningful security.  (e.g., If an attacker is able to compromise the “master” Flibble server, they may read, write, or delete any content stored on any system)
 * Compensating Mechanisms.
 Additional architectural decisions, configuration settings, options, etc. designed to reduce overall attack vector and success (minimize impact)
+* Inclusion of a threat model if one exists is encouraged.

 ## Secure Development Practices